How to Choose Hermit Crab Shells: The Best Sizes and Shapes

 - Crab B loves the shell and won't give it back.

 If you notice the crabs making noises back and forth or trying to steal shells, buy a few more shells for them to choose from.
 I had a crab who held a grudge over this scenario for more than a month: Crab B didn't stay above ground for more than an hour at a time until Crab A switched into a new shell and was no longer harassing B for stealing her shell!

 Be careful not to make the following mistakes with your hermit crabs:

 - Do not remove the old shell; the crab may need to switch back into it.

 - Provide at least two shells that are the proper size for your crab.

 - If you notice crabs fighting over shells, give them more shells to choose from.

 - Never try to force a crab to switch shells.

-Hermit crab and shell photos used on this page were taken by the author, fritteritter.
-Other photos taken by photographers at sxc.hu, used with permission.
+With the exception of the first photo from flickr, the hermit crab and shell photos used on this page were taken by the author, fritteritter; other photos were taken by photographers at sxc.hu and used with permission.